behave/behave/docs/tutorial.rst

           context.thread.join()
           context.browser.quit()

 Works In Progress
 =================

 *behave* supports the concept of a highly-unstable "work in progress" scenario that you're actively developing.
-This scenario may produce strange logging, or odd output to stdout or just plain interact in unexepected ways with *behave*'s scenario runner.
+This scenario may produce strange logging, or odd output to stdout or just plain interact in unexpected ways with *behave*'s scenario runner.

 To make testing such scenarios simpler we've implemented a "-w"